Online slot regulation in Australia: What's important to know?

 2. Australian Communications and Media Commission (ACMA)

-Authority overseeing the implementation of IGA.
+The body overseeing the implementation of the IGA.
 He can:

 - Block sites that violate the law;